SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 ### Detaching a running thread

 As mentioned above, you may also detach a running thread.
 You can do it by calling `pthread_detach` with the thread's handle.
-A thread may detach itself in this way by first obtaining it's own handle via a `pthread_self` call, and then calling `pthread_detach`.
+A thread may detach itself in this way by first obtaining its own handle via a `pthread_self` call, and then calling `pthread_detach`.
 Attempting to detach a thread that's already detached results in undefined behavior and shouldn't be done.

 More information:
 ```